1.10 — Introduction to expressions

 Thus, we can take any expression (such as x = 5), and turn it into an expression statement (x = 5;) that will compile.

-When an expression is used in an expression statement, any return value generated by the expression is discarded (because it is not used).
+When an expression is used in an expression statement, any result generated by the expression is discarded (because it is not used).
+For example, when the expression x = 5 evaluates, the return value of operator= is discarded.
+And that’s fine, because we just wanted to assign 5 to x anyway.

 Useless expression statements